simplcommerce/docs/docs/index.md

 The application is divided into modules.
 Each module contains all the stuff for itself to run including Controllers, Services, Views and even static files.
 If a module is no longer need, you can simply just delete it by a single click.

 The SimplCommerce.WebHost is the ASP.NET Core project and acts as the host.
-It will bootstrap the app and load all the modules it found in its Modules folder.
-In the gulpfile.js, there is a "copy-modules" that is bound to 'After Build' event of Visual Studio to copy /bin, /Views, /wwwroot in each module to the Modules folder in the WebHost.
+It will bootstrap the app and load all the modules it found in the [modules.json](https://github.com/simplcommerce/SimplCommerce/blob/master/src/SimplCommerce.WebHost/modules.json).
+The source code of modules are placed outside the WebHost, in the [/src/Modules folder](https://github.com/simplcommerce/SimplCommerce/tree/master/src/Modules).
+In the WebHost, there is a custom MSBuild task call 'CopyModule' which will be call after the build event to copy the build output of modules to the WebHost.

 During the application startup, the host will scan for all the *.dll in the Modules folder and load them up using AssemblyLoadContext.
 These assemblies will be then registered to MVC Core by the AddApplicationPart method.